Sally-SH/VSP-LLM/README.md

 This is the PyTorch code for [Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing](https://arxiv.org/abs/2402.15151).
 This code is developed on the code of [AV-HuBERT](https://github.com/facebookresearch/av_hubert).

+We have discovered errors in the process of conducting our translation experiment and are currently revising our paper.
+We will update as soon as we correct the errors.
 - [ ] add colab demo

 ## Introduction